benreiff/FinalProjectHoneyBeeStudy/README.md

 ## Deploy the Site
-- A custom domain **[DoWeHaveAPlan.com](https://www.dowehaveaplanbee.com/)** was purchased and GitHub Pages was used to deploy the live site.
+- A custom domain **[DoWeHaveAPlanBee.com](https://www.dowehaveaplanbee.com/)** was purchased and GitHub Pages was used to deploy the live site.

 # <p align="center"> ![HTML CSS Code Screen Shot](images/GitHub_Pages_settings.JPG) </p>

 ## Conclusions
-- As almond production has gone up, honey production has gone down
-- As honey production has gone down, honey value has gone up
+- As honey production (lbs) in the United States has declined 33.4% over the last 30 years, honey value ($) has increased by 161.1%.
-- North and South Dakota account for nearly one-third of all honey production in the United States
+- North and South Dakota are the top 2 honey producing states, accounting for 34% of the countries production in 2019.
+- 5 of the 7 highest honey producing counties are in North Dakota
+- In 2019, Indiana ranked 31st in honey production.
+- From a high of 1.89 million pounds of honey produced in 1987, Indiana's honey production fell 73.7% in 2019 with just 495,000 pounds produced.
+- Almond bearing acres has increased every year since nationwide data started being collected in 2007.

 - - -